arkajyotiadhikary/arkajyotiadhikary/README.md

-<h1>Hello,<br/> Bugs.
-My name is Arka Jyoti Adhikary.
+<h1>Hello,<br/>My name is Arka Jyoti Adhikary.
 I'm an Web Developer and a indie game developer.
 I like creative works, modelling and designing.</h1>

 ## Technologies